awsdocs/amazon-rds-user-guide/doc_source/MySQL.Procedural.Importing.SmallExisting.md

 # Importing Data from a MySQL or MariaDB DB to an Amazon RDS MySQL or MariaDB DB Instance<a name="MySQL.Procedural.Importing.SmallExisting"></a>

 If your scenario supports it, it is easier to move data in and out of Amazon RDS by using backup files and Amazon S3\.
-For more information, see [Importing Data into an Amazon RDS MySQL DB Instance](MySQL.Procedural.Importing.md)\.
+For more information, see [Restoring a Backup into an Amazon RDS MySQL DB Instance](MySQL.Procedural.Importing.md)\.

-You can also import data from an existing MySQL or MariaDB database to an Amazon RDS MySQL or MariaDB DB instance by copying the database with [mysqldump](http://dev.mysql.com/doc/refman/5.6/en/mysqldump.html) and piping it directly into the Amazon RDS MySQL or MariaDB DB instance\.
+You can also import data from an existing MySQL or MariaDB database to an Amazon RDS MySQL or MariaDB DB instance\.
+You do so by copying the database with [mysqldump](http://dev.mysql.com/doc/refman/5.6/en/mysqldump.html) and piping it directly into the Amazon RDS MySQL or MariaDB DB instance\.
 The `mysqldump` command\-line utility is commonly used to make backups and transfer data from one MySQL or MariaDB server to another\.
 It is included with MySQL and MariaDB client software\.

 A typical `mysqldump` command to move data from an external database to an Amazon RDS DB instance looks similar to the following: